polyphony-chat/docs/docs/Protocol Specifications/core.md

 !!! warning

-    Sensitive actions should require a second factor of authentication, apart from the actors' private key.
+    Sensitive actions require a second factor of authentication, apart from the actors' private key.
 This second factor can be anything from a password to TOTP or hardware keys, depending on the authentication method or standard used.